ryanjohnsontv/node-red-contrib-ha-inovelli-manager/README.md

 This node interepts scenes sent by multi-clicking on a Red series switch.
 Connect to a Home Assistant events-all, node adds appropriate number of outputs for triggering scenes.

+## Currently being developed and should be added in the next day or two

 ![image](https://user-images.githubusercontent.com/43426700/114770466-1965ea80-9d31-11eb-92f7-8fec410095c1.png)